dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 ## Conclusion

-In this article I've explained my approach on how to cross compile Go applications which depend on C libraries for different architectures & operating systems.
-Putting the Cross compilation chains into Docker containers does not only keep our host system clean, it also documents build process and shows the needed dependencies.
-As a bonus, the containers integrate nicely in our Continous Integration & Continous Delivery (CI/CD) Pipeline so that we can generate a [releases for a variety of platforms](https://github.com/dh1tw/remoteAudio/releases) without any additional effort.
+In this article, I've explained my approach on how to cross-compile Go applications that depend on C libraries for different architectures & operating systems.
+Putting the Cross-compilation chains into Docker containers does not only keep our host system clean, but it also documents the build process and shows the needed dependencies.
+As a bonus, the containers integrate nicely in our Continous Integration & Continous Delivery (CI/CD) Pipeline so that we can generate [releases for a variety of platforms](https://github.com/dh1tw/remoteAudio/releases) without any additional effort.